America at war! (1941– ) (Part 1)

 Three of the sinkings were disclosed with the arrival of survivors in eastern Canadian ports.
 They were a British tanker, a Norwegian tanker and a Greek freighter.
 The 33 survivors of the British vessel reported “some” of the tanker’s crew killed.

 The Francis E. Powell, tanker owned by the Atlantic Refining Co., and the Pan-Maine were the victims off the U.S. coast.
 Fate of the Pan-Maine was not certain.
-Two were known to have been killed and at least one crewmember was missing from the Francis E. Powell.
+Two were known to have been killed and at least one crew member was missing from the Francis E. Powell.

 250 go overboard as torpedo hits

 Some of the survivors were picked up Friday night by the Coamo, of the Puerto Rico Line, from lifeboats which had set out from the torpedoed vessel with 76 persons aboard.
 Five died during the lifeboats’ six days at sea.
-22 of the survivors were crew members.
+Twenty-two of the survivors were crew members.

 200 swept overboard